microsoft/copilot-camp/docs/pages/custom-engine/02-rag.md

     - [Lab B4 - Add actions to handle complex tasks](/copilot-camp/pages/custom-engine/04-actions)
     - [Lab B5 - Secure your solution using authentication](/copilot-camp/pages/custom-engine/05-authentication)

-In this lab you will learn:
+In this lab you will:

-- What is Retrieval-Augmented Generation (RAG)
+- Learn what is Retrieval-Augmented Generation (RAG)
 - Setup Azure resources
 - Upload your documents to Azure AI Search
 - Prepare your custom engine copilot for Vector Search